iSHAREScheme/iSHARESatellite/INSTALL.md

       - DATABASE_USERNAME=postgres
       - DATABASE_PASSWORD=postgres
 ```

-Change password for admin user under environment section and save.

-Open hlf-mw-config-template.yaml file in a text editor and look for the below snippet and lower end of the file:
+Open *hlf-mw-config-template.yaml* file in a text editor.
+Locate the `postgres_connection_url` subsection.
+Change the `adminpw` part of the string with the same passwords configured in the snippet above; the docker-compose-mw-template.yaml file.
+See the below snippet for reference:

 ```yaml
 ishareConfig: